Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-Fig.~\ref{fig:perc_transition} illustrates the percolation approach to cluster state generation with quantum memories.
-We work in the framework of cluster states where nodes represent qubits in the state $(\ket{0} + \ket{1})/\sqrt{2}$ and edges/bonds represent controlled-Z (CZ) gates between neighboring nodes.
-Consider a square lattice where every edge exists with probability $p$ as shown in Fig.~\ref{fig:perc_transition}(a)-(c).
-The computational power of such a system is related to the size of the largest connected component (LCC) in the cluster (shown in red).
-When $p < 0.5$, the clusters form small disconnected islands.
-In this regime, for a lattice with $N$ nodes, the size of the LCC is $O(\log (N))$~\cite{2000.PRE.Bazant.SubCritPerc}.
-Local measurements on such a lattice can be efficiently simulated classically and hence, the resource is not good enough for quantum computing~\cite{2009.Book.Kieling-Eisert.Percolation}.
-When the bond probability exceeds $0.5$ there is a sudden transition in the size of the LCC: the number of nodes in the LCC is now $\Theta(N)$.
-This is accompanied by a sudden transition in computational power; single qubit adaptive measurements on this cluster have the power of universal quantum computing~\cite{2008.NJP.Browne-Short.PercPhaseTrans}.
-The bond probability $p_c$ at which the transition takes place is called the percolation threshold.
-Square, triangular and hexagonal lattice clusters above the percolation threshold are resources for universal quantum computation ~\cite{2007.PRL.Kieling-Eisert.PercolationQC, 2008.NJP.Browne-Short.PercPhaseTrans}, although there are examples of other lattices for which this is not true e.g. Bethe lattice clusters are not resources for universal quantum computation~\cite{2006.PRL.VanDenNest-Briegel.UnivResMBQC}.
+Figure~\ref{fig:perc_transition} illustrates the percolation approach to generate cluster states with NV centers.
+We work in the framework of cluster states where nodes represent qubits in the superposition state $(\ket{0} + \ket{1})/\sqrt{2}$ and bonds represent the controlled-Z (CZ) gate.
+Consider a square lattice where edges exist with probability $p$ (Fig.~\ref{fig:perc_transition}(a)-(c)).
+The computational power of the cluster state corresponding to the graph is related to the size of the largest connected component (LCC) (shown in red).
+When $p < 0.5$, the graph produces small disconnected islands.
+For a lattice with $N$ nodes, the size of the LCC is $O(\log (N))$~\cite{2000.PRE.Bazant.SubCritPerc}.
+Single-qubit measurements on such a cluster state can be efficiently simulated on classical computers.
+When the bond probability $p$ exceeds the critical value $p_c=0.5$, called the percolation threshold of the lattice, there is a sudden transition in the size of the LCC.
+On crossing this boundary, the size of the LCC jumps to $\Theta(N)$ and the lattice is `percolated'.
+A large percolated lattice can be `renormalized' with single qubit measurements to obtain a perfect lattice \cite{2007.PRL.Kieling-Eisert.PercolationQC}.
+Renormalization consumes a constant fraction of qubits \cite{2007.PRL.Kieling-Eisert.PercolationQC} and requires classical computation (pathfinding) \cite{herr2018local,morley2017physical}.
+Resulting perfect lattice is a resource for universal quantum computation.
+Thus, the percolation transition is accompanied by a sudden transition in computational power; adaptive single-qubit measurements on the cluster state enable universal quantum computing~\cite{2008.NJP.Browne-Short.PercPhaseTrans}.